Pr20100/SOVOL-SV06-Klipper-profile/README.md

 5- Connect your printer by USB to the raspberry and go to your raspberry IP adress

-6- Upload the configuration files in your raspberry :
+6- Download .zip bundle file attached and Upload the configuration files in your raspberry :

   -> PRINTER.CFG in /home/pi/klipper_config/ directory, to have /home/pi/klipper_config/printer.cfg